Warren I. Cohen: Scholarship and contributions

 Cohen served as a member and chaired the United States Department of State's Historical Advisory Committee until his resignation in 1990 in protest of the department's decision to expunge the role of the Central Intelligence Agency in 1953 Iranian coup d'état from its official publications.

-He delivered the 2000 Edwin O. Reischauer Lectures at Harvard University, titled "The Asian American Century."
+In 2001 Cohen delivered Edwin O. Reischauer Lectures at Harvard University, published as The Asian American Century.

-Cohen is the editor of The Cambridge History of American Foreign Relations.
-He was married to diplomatic historian Nancy Bernkopf Tucker until her death.
+Cohen was the editor of The Cambridge History of American Foreign Relations.